Skip to content

 tar xzvf kxi-terraform-*.tgz

-The above command will create the kxi-terraform directory.
+This command creates the kxi-terraform directory.
 The commands below are executed within this directory and thus use relative paths.

 To change to this directory execute the following: